top of page

 3. Software Design – Same a process modelling but here we take extra steps do design software components.

 Before I knew about Event Storming I was never able to facilitate a truly effective meeting with such a large audience.
-Either it turned to chaos or I had to run the meeting so strictly to the agenda that I killed the creative discussion.
+It either turned to complete chaos or I had to run the meeting so strict that I killed the creative discussion.

 Big Picture - Summary of the steps

 An Event Storming session is a massive learning experience.
-When every person in the room understands the business across silo boundaries, then alignment tend to happen naturally.
+When every person in the room agrees on the pig picture alignment tend to happen naturally.
 When we all understand each others problems there is not much left to fight about.
-You are almost guaranteed to leave an Event Storming session with:
+You are almost guaranteed to leave a proper Event Storming session with:

-• A whole new level of understanding of the business
+• A new level of understanding of the business

 • Consensus around the most important problems to solve